identinet/sanctuary-cheat-sheet/README.md

 };
 ```

-This could be optimized with the [`pipe`](https://sanctuary.js.org/#pipe) function by removing the variables and feeding the intermediate results directly into the next function:
+This could be optimized with the [`pipe`][pipe] function by removing the variables and feeding the intermediate results directly into the next function:

 ```javascript
 const myfunction = (parameter1) => (parameter2) => (parameter3) =>